Enlarged version: challenges to comprehension

 According to Giuseppe Carrus and Mirilia Bonnes (2002):

 Although the concept of sustainable development has been criticized for being too vague, anyway there is a considerable agreement among different scientific fields that it should remain the main aim to be pursued in the management of natural and human resources.
-Now sustainability is a trans-disciplinary concept which calls into question issues that are central in several social and human sciences and disciplines, ranging from economics, legal sciences, philosophy, psychology: within social and environmental psychology, in particular, some authors have recently proposed the term “psychology of sustainability” or “new ecological psychology” (Bonnes & Bonaiuto, 2001).
-These terms identify those theoretical and empirical contribution aiming at better understanding the psychological processes involved in the development of a positive environmental awareness and concern in people’s use of natural resources.
-A considerable effort in the direction of supporting the above-mentioned «integrated perspective» in ecological science, as well the concept of sustainable development, particularly for what it concerns the institution and management of natural protected areas, came also from the UNESCO Program on Man and Biosphere (MAB)...
+Now sustainability is a trans-disciplinary concept which calls into question issues that are central in several social and human sciences and disciplines, ranging from economics, legal sciences, philosophy, psychology: within social and environmental psychology, in particular, some authors have recently proposed the term "psychology of sustainability" or "new ecological psychology" (Bonnes and Bonaiuto, 2001).
+These terms identify those theoretical and empirical contribution aiming at better understanding the psychological processes involved in the development of a positive environmental awareness and concern in people's use of natural resources.
+A considerable effort in the direction of supporting the above-mentioned "integrated perspective" in ecological science, as well the concept of sustainable development, particularly for what it concerns the institution and management of natural protected areas, came also from the UNESCO Program on Man and Biosphere (MAB)...

 Throughout the past decade, there has been increasing interest in eco-psychology, notably through the creation of an Ecopsychology Institute and the availability of ecopsychological resources on the web [more].
 But it is interesting that the emphasis is to a significant degree on the personal implications: the skillful application of ecological insight to the practice of psychotherapy; the study of our emotional bond with the Earth; the search for an environmentally-based standard of mental health; and re-defining "sanity" as if the whole world mattered.
 It is perhaps the latter focus that is closest to the preoccupation of this paper with the psychology of sustainability.

-A related pattern of significance is associated with "psychological sustainability", as in the case of Esalen's proposed approach to prosperity:
+A related pattern of significance is associated with 'psychological sustainability', as in the case of Esalen's proposed approach to prosperity:

 The word prosperous derives from the Latin pro plus the root of sperare, “to hope.”
 Today, with the rest of the world, we face dangerous challenges and intriguing possibilities.
 At best, with the help of the larger Esalen community, we hope over the next several years to create a world model of physical and psychological sustainability, of vision without dogma, adding up to a new way of understanding an old but most important word: prosperity. [more]

-The focus below is to follow Alice Jones with respect to the "very personal nature of what is implied".
+The focus below is to follow Alice Jones with respect to the 'very personal nature of what is implied'.
 However the emphasis here is less on adopting personal behaviours consistent with sustainable environmental programmes and more on understanding how any ability to act in the environment in a sustainable manner is intimately dependent on the ability to act in a sustainable manner with respect to one's own internal psychological environment.
 Indeed it is argued that unless experiential understanding of one's psychological environment consciously embodies analogous cyclic patterns and processes, it is unlikely that social behaviours with respect to the environment will themselves be sustainable -- however strong the declarations of intent or the initial commitment to sustainable patterns of action.

-The "pattern that connects"
+The 'pattern that connects'

-Sustainability might be usefully understood as the "pattern that connects" which Gregory Bateson highlighted in suggesting that if it is broken all quality is then destroyed.
+Sustainability might be usefully understood as the 'pattern that connects' which Gregory Bateson highlighted in suggesting that if it is broken all quality is then destroyed.
 This is most obviously seen in the case of broken food webs which result in the destruction of ecosystems.
 It is also evident in the case of water and weather systems, whether the broken patterns lead to flooding or desertification.

 The challenge of sustainability is that people in industrialized societies have little obvious reason to care for loss of such quality -- despite continuing creative attempts to encourage them to understand otherwise.
 Fundamentally such patterns are distant and irrelevant to an urbanized population.
-When "dirty" water is flushed and "clean" water comes out of a tap or a bottle, the sense of the water cycle is lost -- or even desperately repressed to avoid recognition of the path taken by the recycled water that is available for consumption.
+When 'dirty' water is flushed and 'clean' water comes out of a tap or a bottle, the sense of the water cycle is lost -- or even desperately repressed to avoid recognition of the path taken by the recycled water that is available for consumption.

 The challenges of sustainabilty are typically presented in linear terms as the increasing threat of: global warming, environmental pollution, shortage of water, loss of biodiversity, and the like.
 The solutions are presented in corresponding terms of the necessarily linear counter-measures required: reduction of emissions, water conservation, protection of species, etc. Neither the descriptions of the problems, nor of the solutions, recognize the cyclic nature of the patterns that need to be engendered for any change to be sustainable.
 Indicators focus on linear measures of increase.
 There are few, if any, measures of the nature of cycles.
-Even the "recycling" advocated in relation to sustainability programmes is subject to linear measurement.
+Even the 'recycling' advocated in relation to sustainability programmes is subject to linear measurement.

 The question to be asked is whether a linear framework can engender or engage a cyclic perspective.
 More specifically, can a linear framework ensure sustainability that is dependent on cyclic behaviour?
 The pattern that connects to ensure sustainability necessarily involves behavioural cycles -- whether habits, instincts or rituals.
 Linear initiatives, whether framed as growth or remedial programmes, are necessarily characterized by a beginning and an end that defines them as unsustainable -- however much lip service may be paid to building in follow-through processes.
 Programmes are instruments of linear thinking and as such are incompatible with the cyclic quality of the behaviours necessary to sustainability.